scottwater/blog/_posts/2019-01-21-my-favorite-ruby-gems-development.md

 [Guard][5] - Automates common tasks, usually related to a file change. to the spec is changed.
 There are 100s of plugins for various other tasks.

+[Timecop][12] - Makes it easy(ier?) to test dates:

+> A gem providing "time travel", "time freezing", and "time acceleration" capabilities, making it simple to test time-dependent code.
+It provides a unified method to mock Time.now, Date.today, and DateTime.now in a single call.

 If I am missing others, please let me know at hi@scottw.com or [@scottw][11] on Twitter.

 [1]:https://github.com/stympy/faker